 Web servers and other computers that need a consistent point of contact use static IP addresses.
 This means that the same IP address is always assigned to that system's network interface when it's online.
 To make sure that interface always gets the same IP address, IP associates the address with the Media Access Control (MAC) address for that network interface.
 Every network interface, both wired and wireless, has a unique MAC address embedded in it by the manufacturer.

-For more information on IP addresses, see the IANA, operated by the Internet Corporation for Assigned Names and Numbers (ICANN).
-Now, though, let's look at the other side of the DNS equation: domain names.
+Now, let's look at the other side of the DNS equation: domain names.

 You'll recognize domain names as having strings of characters separated by dots (periods).
 The last word in a domain name represents a top-level domain.
 These top-level domains are controlled by the IANA in what's called the Root Zone Database, which we'll examine more closely later.
-The following are some common top-level domains:
+There are more than 1,000 top-level domains, and here are some of the most common:

 The Distributed System